SwiftLaTeX/SwiftLaTeX/README.md

 ## SwiftLaTeX Architecture
 This section is devoted for interesting developers only.
 If you want more help, you could considering opening an issue.

-SwiftLaTeX consists of five major components.
+SwiftLaTeX consists of three major components.

 ### Engine
 SwiftLaTeX engine (a C++ reimplementation of XeTeX) supports UTF-8 and Opentype fonts out of box.